Middle school decides everything.

 Let's Talk

-If you’re a parent of a middle schooler and you’re thinking:
+If you’re a parent of a child in Grades 4–8 and you’re thinking:

 We want to hear from you.

 We’re not running funnels.
 We’re not selling packages.
-We’re building something real, and we’re doing it in conversation with parents who care.
+We’re building something real—in conversation with parents who care.